 If you’re pretty tech-savvy and feel confident enough to try design your own website, this will be your cheapest option because you won’t need to pay any designer fees.

-In this case, you will need to pay for your domain name (mentioned above), and the platform that you build your website on such as Wix or Squarespace.
+In this case, you will only need to pay for your domain name and the platform that you build your website on such as Wix or Squarespace.

-Where you save on costs, you lose on time.
-You also run the risk of your website looking amateur which can do more harm than good when you're trying to new attract clients.
+And if you don't have a good eye for design, you run the risk of your website looking amateur which can do more harm than good when you're trying to attract new clients.

 Done-for-you website design

-Having a professionally designed website will help your brand get taken more seriously and save you time by doing all the heavy-lifting for you.
+Having a professionally designed website will help your business be taken more seriously online, and save you time by doing all the heavy-lifting for you.
 And the sooner you have a website up and running the sooner you can start attracting clients and increase your income.

 Working with a designer is an investment, and not everyone has the budget when they're first starting out.
 But if you're able to afford one, it can be a quicker path to success (provided you find the right person to work with).

 Step 6: Find the right person to help you

-Its easy for web developers to bamboozle you with technical terms and use fear tactics to get you to sign up to something you don't really need or understand.
-And sadly I see a lot of women being ripped off or taken advantage of.
+It's easy for web developers to bamboozle you with technical terms and use fear tactics to get you to sign up to something you don't really need or understand.
+And sadly I see a lot of women being taken advantage of in this way.

 To avoid this happening to you, here are my best tips for finding the right-fit person to work with:

 Ask your friends and peers for recommendations of web designers

-Ask for recommendations on Facebook groups where freelancers tend to hang out
+Ask for recommendations on social media groups where freelancers tend to hang out

 Make a short list of your favourite websites.
 Visit each of them and scroll to the bottom of the page.
 It will usually say who designed the website in the footer so you click on the link and view the designer's own website